Kinesiology, Sport, and Recreation

 The Faculty’s minimum admission requirements for the doctoral program are a master’s degree, or its academic equivalent, with thesis in physical education, kinesiology, recreation, or another related degree, with a minimum admission grade point average of 3.0 on most 4.0 grading systems or B on most letter grading systems, based on the most recent two years of full time study (or equivalent).

-Where applicable candidates must meet the minimum English Language Requirements set by the Faculty of Graduate Studies and Research.
+Where applicable candidates must meet the minimum English Language Requirements set by the Faculty of Graduate & Postdoctoral Studies.

 APPLY NOW